puppeteer/recorder/README.md

 ```

 will start a new browser in which every interaction with the page will be recorded and printed to the console as
-a script runnable via puppeteer.
+a script runnable via puppeteer. __For now, this will download Chromium every time again.
+This has to be addressed on the puppeteer side.
+For a workaround, follow the steps from _Setup_ below.__

 ```js
 const {open, click, type, submit} = require('@pptr/recorder');